opencv/opencv_zoo/models/qrcode_wechatqrcode/README.md

 ### C++

-Install latest OpenCV and CMake >= 3.24.0 to get started with:
+Install latest OpenCV (with opencv_contrib) and CMake >= 3.24.0 to get started with:

 ```shell
 # A typical and default installation path of OpenCV is /usr/local